 The Rural Summer Legal Corps program connects public interest law students with civil legal aid organizations to address pressing legal issues facing rural communities.
-As of February 20, 2018 no new applications will be accepted.
+As of February 20, 2018 no new student applications will be accepted.

 The Rural Summer Legal Corps is open to law students from an accredited law school who have completed their first or second year of law school by the start of their summer.
 Participants must also agree to a criminal background check during the application process.